NutritionalYeet/silly-weapon-viewer/README.md

 # Silly Weapon Viewer

-A simple app that allows you to view items from a local server.
+A simple React app that allows you to view items from a local server.

 ## To use